Reconfiguration on nowhere dense graph classes: Distance-r independent set reconfiguration

-By our above argument, each of the intermediate configurations is a distance-$r$ independent set.
+By our above argument, each of the intermediate configurations is a distance-$r$ independent set of size $k$ or $k-1$.
 Furthermore, the transition $I_{p-1}, J_p$ is valid, so is every intermediate transition and the transition $J_q, I_{q+1}$.
 This finishes the proof of the lemma. \end{proof}